weiliubc/strategic_influencer_of_naive_agents/unified_model/README.md

 ### [Model Cross-Comparison: Higher Cost Version](https://github.com/jbrightuniverse/strategic_influencer_of_naive_agents/blob/main/unified_model/higher_cost_version.ipynb)
 This notebook implements the baseline comparison with c increased to 200.
 Several printouts and checks relating to the opinion values in the infinite horizon model are added.

+### Convergence Speed Analysis: [Projected](https://github.com/jbrightuniverse/strategic_influencer_of_naive_agents/blob/main/unified_model/convergence_speed_analysis.ipynb) and [Unprojected](https://github.com/jbrightuniverse/strategic_influencer_of_naive_agents/blob/main/unified_model/convergence_speed_analysis_unprojected.ipynb) Versions
+These two notebooks provide analysis of convergence speed in the model.
+It was observed that opinions in balanced networks visually converge to zero faster than those in stubborn networks only with the projected opinions.
+A check for correctness using the analytic opinion expression in comparison to the recursive numerical approach was also created.